openSUSE-Rust/obs-service-cargo/README.md

 ## Options

 - `<param name="srcdir">projectname</param>`
+- `<param name="srctar">name-of-source.tar</param>`

 The location to search for the Cargo.toml which we will vendor from.
 Generally this is your project name from the SCM checkout, or the extracted archive top dir, but it may differ depending on your configuration.

+You can alternately specify srctar, which we will unpack into a temp location and perform the vendor instead.
+This removes your need to rely on `obs_scm` or similar

 - `<param name="compression">xz</param>`